BasFaggingerAuer/tiny-game-engine/README.md

 1. [test_SDLApplication](/src/test_SDLApplication.cpp): Create an empty SDL window.
 2. [test_ComputeTexture](/src/test_ComputeTexture.cpp): Example in which a test image is passed through a simple GLSL fragment shader to the screen.
 3. [test_Font](/src/test_Font.cpp): Read a TrueType font and display text on the screen.
+4. [test_StaticMesh](/src/test_StaticMesh.cpp): Render a cube on the screen, viewed through a controllable camera.